Integrating Academics and Technology for Learning Differences Education in Princeton, NJ

 The science program at The Laurel School of Princeton is in alignment with the Next Generation Science Standards (NGSS).
 This approach focuses on the three dimensions of crosscutting concepts, science and engineering practices, and disciplinary core ideas.

-The arts curriculum takes a comprehensive approach to teaching children about different materials and media, as well as art history.
+The arts curriculum takes a comprehensive approach to teaching children about visual and performing arts.
+The Visual Arts program explores different materials and media, as well as art history.
+Music at Laurel School focuses on instrumental and vocal music as well as music across cultures.
+Students have the opportunity for musical and theatrical expression and performance throughout the year.
 We seek to help our students reach their artistic potential with hands-on learning.

 Education in the Digital Age